supexian/swagpex/readme.md

    - A: To prevent player bans.
 Has happened before, which wasn't very fun.. :^(

 ## Things that I will consider adding in the near future:
-+ Improvised Player / Country Inspector (NY)
++ Improvised Player / Country Inspector (added)
 + A Cool Resource Trading thingamajig that will prevent your nation to go debt and byebye.
-(NY)
+(TBA)
 + Automatic Country Picker, probably configurable on the Config.
 Useful for new servers to prevent noobs from ruling your dream nation.
-(NY)
+(TBA)

 ### Current Features: